Architecture´s Club

 [9] Organized by the artist Guillermo Kuitca, this is a program that trains young artists

 [10] Juan Domingo Perón was an Argentinean politician and military officer.
-He was elected president in two consecutive elections (1946 and 1951), and again in 1973.
-He built the Peronist movement.
+He was elected president in two consecutive elections (

 ..